openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 For troubleshooting the accuracy, you may want to compare the results of GPU plugin and CPU plugin.
 For CPU dump, see [Blob dumping](https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_cpu/src/docs/blob_dumping.md)

-## Run int8 model on gen9 HW
+## Run int8 model on Gen9 HW

-As gen9 HW does not have hardware acceleration, low precision transformations are disabled by default.
+As Gen9 HW does not have hardware acceleration, low-precision transformations are disabled by default.
 Therefore, quantized networks are executed in full precision (FP16 or FP32), with explicit execution of quantize operations.
-If you do not have gen12 HW, but want to debug network's accuracy or performance of simple operations (which does not require dp4a support), then you can enable low precision pipeline on gen9, with one of the following approaches:
+If you do not have Gen12 HW, but want to debug the network's accuracy or performance of simple operations (which does not require dp4a support), then you can enable low precision pipeline on Gen9, with one of the following approaches:
 1. Add `{PluginConfigInternalParams::KEY_LP_TRANSFORMS_MODE, PluginConfigParams::YES}` option to the plugin config.
 2. Enforce `supports_imad = true` [here](https://github.com/openvinotoolkit/openvino/blob/master/inference-engine/thirdparty/clDNN/src/gpu/device_info.cpp#L226)
 3. Enforce `conf.enableInt8 = true` [here](https://github.com/openvinotoolkit/openvino/blob/master/inference-engine/src/cldnn_engine/cldnn_engine.cpp#L366)

-After that, the plugin will run exactly the same scope of transformations as on gen12 HW and generate similar kernels (small difference is possible due to different EUs count)
+After that, the plugin will run exactly the same scope of transformations as on Gen12 HW and generate similar kernels (a small difference is possible due to different EUs count).

 ## See also